meilisearch/documentation/resources/cookbooks/running_production.md

 ## Conclusion

-We have followed here the main steps to provide a safe and stable service.
-Your MeiliSearch should be up and running, in a safe environment and ready to stay available even when the most common issues occur.
-It is protected by a reverse proxy, with your own domain name and your API key, so your data and configuration will be accessible only for those who you trust with your keys.
-Communication with your server will be encrypted and its identity will be verified before sending sensitive data, and the process will be fast and automated.
+You have followed the main steps to provide a safe and stable service.
+Your MeiliSearch instance should be up and running, in a safe environment and ready to stay available even when the most common issues occur.
+In addition, it is protected by a reverse proxy with your own domain name and API key, so your data and configuration are accessible only to trusted clients.
+Communication with your server is now encrypted.
+Furthermore, its identity will be verified every time before sending sensitive data in a fast and automated manner.

 You are now ready to start using your **Production-ready MeiliSearch**!

-> MeiliSearch is a database: that means that it needs a file system it can write to, and which must be persistent.
+> MeiliSearch is a database which means that it needs a file system it can write to, and which must be persistent.